Earliest films lost

 Hinemoa (1914), regarded as New Zealand’s first feature, was shot in eight days in Rotorua by George Tarr.
 None of these early films have survived.
 However, they paved the way for other overseas film-makers interested in exploiting the novelty value of New Zealand’s locations and indigenous culture.

 One early local film-maker was Southland-born Edwin (Ted) Coubray.
-He began as second cameraman on The motor bandits (1921), directed by Harrington Reynolds, which featured significant moments in New Zealand history.
+He began as second camera operator on The motor bandits (1921), directed by Harrington Reynolds, which featured significant moments in New Zealand history.
 Coubray went on to shoot Dane Gustav Pauli’s Under the Southern Cross (1927) and The romance of Hine-moa (1927).
 Next, he made Carbine’s heritage (1927), a story about the successful racehorse, which was advertised as New Zealand’s first sporting picture.
 His numerous innovative technical inventions included a camera-stabilising tripod and the sound-on-film system.

 Jack Welsh acquired Ted Coubray's camera equipment and perfected his own sound-on-film system.
 He used this on New Zealand's first film with sound, Down on the farm (1935).
 Welsh recorded sound on two more films, The wagon and the star and Phar Lap's son? (both 1936).